dateng2016/notes/infra_doc.md

 For order related update, we need to notifiy the original platform. we also send the driver relateed info to the platform so that they can manage it themselves.

+AI agent chat -> (review-analytics github repo)

+We have some functions defined at OpenAI.